Remove Alaska Remove Sourcing Remove Transportation

 Supply Chain Matters

-As highlighted in our original commentary , an Alaska Airlines Boeing 737 MAX 9 aircraft flying at 16,000 feet experienced a main cabin decompression as a result of a rear exit fuselage door plug blowing out.
-Federal Aviation Administration (FAA) and the National Transportation Safety Board (NTSB) to launch immediate investigations.
+Background As highlighted in our original commentary , in early January, an Alaska Airlines Boeing 737 MAX 9 aircraft flying at 16,000 feet experienced a main cabin decompression as a result of a rear exit fuselage door plug blowing out.
+The blown out aircraft door panel plug has subsequently been found in a residential backyard.

 Alaska 52